 As more and more homeowners create “outdoor room environments,” placing a granite dining table outside seems like a natural.
 After all, granite is a durable material, and granite monuments can remain outdoors for hundreds of years.
-A granite dining table or cocktail table can add the perfect touch to an outdoor living space.
+While we offer stone conference tables, we also offer stone dining tables and cocktail tables that can add the perfect touch to an outdoor living space.
 There are a few factors to consider before purchasing a granite table for outdoor use:

 Of course all of the factors above depend on your local climate.
 If you live in an arid region like the Southwest, you will have much more leeway in placing a granite dining table outdoors.
 If you live on the coast, salt in the air will be yet another issue.